Adult Community Programs

 FREE Donations and registration appreciated

 You’re invited to an evening with Conservation Law Foundation (CLF) at the Hitchcock Center in Amherst.
 CLF, a New England-wide environmental advocacy organization, forges lasting solutions for the region’s most critical environmental challenges.
-Hear from CLF President, Brad Campbell, about work CLF is on the ground doing across Massachusetts and New England.
+CLF President, Brad Campbell, will share the urgent work CLF is doing on the ground across Massachusetts and New England.
 CLF was one of the main players that fought to shutter the Mt.
-Tom coal plant, and today is hard at work on other issues including pipelines, renewable energy, support for local farmers, and the ecological health of the Connecticut River.
+Tom coal plant, and today is hard at work pushing back against federal rollbacks, fighting to end our region’s addiction to fossil fuels, and moving forward our clean energy economy.
 Light refreshments will be served.

 Nature Play and Learning Places Garden Work Days